ense-375-Lab-2025/ENSE-375-Lab/Lab-2/JUnit2.md

 ## ENSE 375 - Software Testing and Validation - Laboratory

-# Lab 2: JUnit Part 2
+# Lab 2: JUnit Part 2 and Maven

 ### University of Regina
 ### Faculty of Engineering and Applied Science - Software Systems Engineering